IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/OpenFOAM/README.md

 This integration is based on public docker image: openfoam/openfoam6-paraview54, there is no need to install openfoam application.

 ## Prerequisites
 1).
-IBM Spectrum LSF 10.1 or above version is installed 2).
-IBM Spectrum Application Center 10.2 or above version is installed 3).
-LSF Compute Server support docker engine 1.12 or above version
+IBM Spectrum LSF 10.1 or above version is installed.

+2).
+IBM Spectrum Application Center 10.2 or above version is installed.

+3).
+LSF Compute Server support docker engine 1.12 or above version.

 ## Deployment Steps
 Step 1: download all the files under this directory OpenFOAM/,   and copy over to IBM Spectrum LSF Application Center configuration